Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations: Results

 \subsection{Initial System Learning from Narrated Demonstrations of Users (RQ2)}

-Pre-feedback alignment of learned programs is shown in Fig.\ref{fig:before-after-completeness-correctness} (top left) and Fig.\ref{fig:before-after-completeness-correctness} (bottom left).
+Pre-feedback alignment of learned programs is shown in Fig.\ref{fig:before-after-completeness-correctness} (first plot from the left) and Fig.\ref{fig:before-after-completeness-correctness} (third plot from the left).
 The wide variance likely reflects differences in instructional quality.
 Among the 10 participants whose programs achieved correctness or completeness scores greater than 80\%, their narrations shared two traits: (i) 9/10 explicitly stated the purpose behind actions (e.g., Now your teammate will make an overlapping run, and you want to pass it to them so that they can score the goal.’’
 (P5)), and (ii) 7/10 articulated multiple possible outcomes to keep executions correct under varied conditions (e.g., We’re gonna see if the shot is open, I’m gonna take it, but if it’s not, now I’m gonna pass it.
 Uh, or, let’s say I got covered, I could dribble a bit, and then I can take the shot.’’
 (P15)).
-In contrast, 7 participants whose learned program scored less than 50\% in either metrics exhibited the opposite, either did not explain the rationale (3/7) or did not consider multiple outcomes (4/7).
+In contrast, 7 participants whose learned program scored less than 80\% in either metrics exhibited the opposite, either did not explain the rationale (3/7) or did not consider multiple outcomes (4/7).